(Disclosure: Some of the links below may be affiliate links)

 Yes!
 There are using several layers of protection to secure your money.

 First, your money is not stored by Selma.
-It means that if they bankrupt, your money is still safe.
-The money is stored in Saxo Bank.
-It is something you always want in a financial company.
+Indeed, they are not a bank and cannot hold your assets.
+It means that if they go bankrupt, your money is still safe.
+The shares are stored in Saxo Bank.
+You always want asset segregation in a financial company, especially a young company.

 You can also use second-factor authentication to secure your account.
 With this, you will need a second device to unlock your account.
-Your password will not be enough.
-I greatly recommend this for any service that provides it.
+Your password will not be enough, and I recommend doing this for any service.

 There are also using high standards of physical security in their offices.
-They are detailing their data security standards on the website.
+For more information, they are detailing their data security standards on the website.

 If you want to keep your money safe, I have a guide about securing your money against cyber risk.